cobbler/cobbler.github.io/manuals/2.8.0/3/2/3_-_Distro_Signatures.md

 layout: manpage
 title: Distro Signatures
 meta: 2.8.0
+nav: 3 - Distro Signatures
+navversion: nav28
 ---

 Prior to Cobbler 2.4.0, import modules for each supported distro were separate and customized for each specific distribution.
 The values for breed and os-version were hard-coded into cobbler, so adding support for new distros or newer versions of an already supported distro required code changes and a complete Cobbler upgrade.

 Cobbler 2.4.0 introduces the concept of distro signatures to make adding support for newer distro versions without requiring an upgrade to the rest of the system.

 ### Distro Signatures File

 The distro signatures are stored in `/var/lib/cobbler/distro_signatures.json`.
 As the extension indicates, this is a JSON-formatted file, with the following structure:

 {% highlight json %}
 {"breeds":